 9. Makita XFD11ZB Sub-Compact Cordless Driver Drill

-Because it’s so small and light, this drill is easy to maneuver and will fit in the tightest of spaces.
+Because it’s so small and light, it is easy to maneuver and will fit in the tightest of spaces.
 But there’s a major tradeoff here.
 It might be small and light, but we certainly wouldn’t classify this drill as powerful.
-With a max torque rating of just 350 in-lb and a top speed of 1,700 RPM, this tool just doesn’t perform on the same level as other Makita drills that we tested.
+With a max torque rating of just 350 in-lb and a top speed of 1,700 RPM, the XFD11ZB doesn’t perform on the same level as other Makita drills we tested.

 10. Makita HP2050 Hammer Drill

-It’s pretty rare that we’re truly disappointed with a Makita tool, but the HP2050 Hammer Drill is one tool that we’d never recommend.
+We’re rarely disappointed with a Makita tool, but the HP2050 Hammer Drill is one that we’d never recommend.
 It’s not a complete failure, with a handle that swivels 360° for optimal placement and a recessed lock-on button for reduced fatigue when drilling deep holes.
 But overall, there were too many flaws to overlook.

 To start, this drill is pretty underpowered compared to other Makita hammer drills.
-The 6.6-amp motor isn’t as big as the motors in other hammer drills and it feels weak when you use it.
-Despite this, it’s big and heavy at nearly 15 inches long and weighs just shy of 6 pounds.
+The 6.6-amp motor isn’t as powerful as the motors in other hammer drills, and it feels weak when you use it.
+Despite that, it’s big and heavy at nearly 15 inches long and weighs just shy of 6 pounds.

 Buyer’s Guide – How to Choose the Best Makita Drill

-If this sounds confusing, then don’t worry; this buyer’s guide is for you.
-In it, we’re going to attempt to clarify the different types of drills and what tasks you might perform with them.
+If this sounds confusing, don’t worry; this buyer’s guide is for you.
+We’ll discuss the types of drills and which tasks you can perform with them.

 Different Drills for Different Jobs

-The reason there are so many different types of drills is that they’re all meant to perform specific functions.
-While some of them can perform a variety of functions, they’re usually best at something specific.
-Let’s take a look at the different types of drills and what they’re used for.
+The reason there are so many types of drills is that they’re all meant to perform specific functions.
+While some of them can perform various functions, they’re usually best at specific tasks.
+Let’s take a look at the types of drills and what they’re used for.

 This is the most basic and versatile drill, and it’s probably the one that pops into your head when you think of a drill.
-They’re great for drilling basic holes and installing fasteners in a variety of materials.
-However, they’re not the most powerful of drills and they tend to have a hard time sinking fasteners into hard materials when they tend to strip out the heads.
+They’re great for drilling holes and installing fasteners in various materials.
+However, they’re not the most powerful of drills, and they have a hard time sinking fasteners into hard materials when they strip out the heads.

-These are the most common types of drills and they’re also generally the most affordable.
-You can get this type of drill in a cordless or corded setup, depending on your preferences.
+Drill drivers are the most common types, and they’re generally the most affordable.
+Depending on your preferences, you can get a drill driver in a cordless or corded setup.

-These drills are heavier and larger than regular drill drivers and they usually have a handle to give you extra leverage.
+These drills are heavier and larger than regular drill drivers and usually have a handle to give you extra leverage.
 But hammer drills aren’t just bigger, they’re also more powerful.
-These drills are made for putting holes into hard materials like brick, concrete, and other masonry, so they’re loaded with pretty impressive torque specs.
+They’re made for making holes in hard materials like brick, concrete, and masonry, so they’re loaded with impressive torque specs.

 Spade Handle Drill

-Spade handle drills usually have the biggest, most powerful motors of all; designed for mixing up thick materials like concrete, drywall mud, and thin-set for tiles.
-To prevent all that material from being thrown out of your bucket, they’re generally limited in speed, topping out around 600 RPM.
-You can still use these drills for making holes, but it will be slow going and the extra bulk and size of a spade handle drill will definitely weigh you down.
+Spade handle drills usually have the biggest, most powerful motors and are designed for mixing up thick materials like concrete, drywall mud, and thin-set for tiles.
+To prevent all that material from being thrown out of your bucket, they’re generally limited in speed and top out around 600 RPM.
+You can still use a spade handle for making holes, but it will be slow going, and the extra bulk and size of a spade handle drill will weigh you down.

-Impact drivers are fairly new compared to the other types of drills we’ve covered.
-These are generally very compact and lightweight, making them ideal for working in tight spaces.
-They’re also incredibly powerful, despite the small size.
+Impact drivers are relatively new compared to the other drills we’ve covered.
+These are very compact and lightweight, making them ideal for working in tight spaces.
+They’re also incredibly powerful, despite their small size.
 Many of these tools produce upwards of 1,000 in-lb of torque.

 The reason an impact driver needs so much power is that they’re meant for driving fasteners.
-But instead of constant turning like you get with a drill, an impact driver makes hundreds of tiny impacts per minute, which can power the fastener through materials that a normal drill wouldn’t handle.
-The impacts also make it less likely to strip out the head of the screw — a problem that’s all too commonplace when driving fasteners with a standard drill.
+But instead of constantly turning as you get with a drill, an impact driver makes hundreds of tiny impacts per minute, which can power the fastener through materials that a standard drill wouldn’t handle.
+The impacts also make it less likely to strip out the head of the screw—a problem that’s too commonplace when driving fasteners with a standard drill.

-On the other hand, these are some of the least-versatile drills of all.
+On the other hand, they are some of the least-versatile drills.
 They’re not great for drilling holes since they don’t turn smoothly like a drill bit requires.
 Moreover, they generally have ¼-inch chucks that won’t accept standard drill bits anyway.